Xtra-Computing/NIID-Bench/README.md

 ## Updates on NIID-Bench
-Implement `partition.py` to divide tabular datasets in csv format into multiple files using our non-IID partitioning strategy.
+Implement `partition.py` to divide tabular datasets (csv format) into multiple files using our non-IID partitioning strategies.
 Column `Class` in the header is recognized as label.
 See an running example in `partition_to_file.sh`.
 The example dataset is [Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

 To support more settings and faciliate future researches, we now integrate MOON.
 We add CIFAR-100 and Tiny-ImageNet.